What Is Vegetative Propagation? When Is It Used?

 Tip layering: It is close to a flat sheet in which a complete 3-4 inches deep was drilled and soil is deposited in the tip of the current season.
 The tip first goes down, then curves sharply and grows up.
 Roots develop at the curve and a new plant develops above the base.
 By late fall or early spring, the tip layer is withdrawn.
 For starters, black and purple raspberries with blackberries trailing, strawberries and others.

 Mound layering: The layering of mounds (stools) in strongly branched tree fruit shrubs and rootstocks with strong structures is beneficial.
-In the sleeping season the plant is cut to 1 cm over the earth and new shoots are formed by dormant buds.
+In the sleeping season, the plant is cut to 1 cm over the earth and new shoots are formed by dormant buds.
 The new shoots are positioned over a mound of soil rich in organic matter that develops 8–10 cm thick, and the roots emerge after a few weeks at the base of these young shoots.
 During the sleeping season, the layers are removed and transplanted elsewhere.
 E.g., roots of plum, magnolia, peach, feather etc.

-Air layering: Large over-grown house plants such as rubber plants, which lose most of their lower leaves and are difficult to bend to the ground for rooting in the soil, maybe propagated through air-coating.
-An area on a stem (about a foot from the end) below the node is selected, and leaves and branches on and below the stem are removed from 3 to 4 “above this point.
+Air layering: Large over-grown house plants such as rubber plants, which lose most of their lower leaves and are difficult to bend to the ground for rooting in the soil, may be propagated through air-coating.
+An area on a stem (about a foot from the end) below the node is selected, and leaves and branches on and below the stem are removed from 3 to 4″ above this point.
 A 1-inch bark ring shall be taken out of the tree with a sharp knife to reveal the woody internal tissue.
 To prevent the formation of a callstridge, the freshly bored ring is scrapped to eliminate the shifting tissue.

 Grafting is a planting method used to combine sections of two or more plants in a single plant.
-In grafting, the top portion (scion) of one plant develops on another plant’s root system (rootstock) with close association. eg, toughness, drought tolerance, diseases resistance, and some characteristic of scion are best quality fruit.
+In grafting, the top portion (scion) of one plant develops on another plant’s root system (rootstock) with close association. eg, toughness, drought tolerance, diseases resistance, and some characteristic of scion are the best quality fruit.
 This method gives the plant a certain characteristic of the rootstock.
 A good-quality, healthy stock-type, protected and true-to-stock wood is picked, free from insects, illnesses or winter injury.

-In grafting, the vascular scion transition must be aligning with the rootstock vascular change, by which a conductive tissue is formed for the actively growing plant and tissue growth is stimulated at the basal ends of many vegetative sequences before rooting.
+In grafting, the vascular scion transition must be aligned with the rootstock vascular change, by which a conductive tissue is formed for the actively growing plant and tissue growth is stimulated at the basal ends of many vegetative sequences before rooting.
 For plants including strawberry, corn, peach, prune, etc., nurseries and horticulture staff use several forms of grafting techniques.